Rosewood San Miguel de Allende

 Everyone in San Miguel claims to have the best views, but the location of the Rosewood just a little up the hill gives it a perfect vantage point and the sunsets are amazing - be sure to time your visit to the rooftop bar to make the most of it.

 There is a real focus on local art and produce giving the hotel an authentic Mexican feel.
 It is worth noting that San Miguel is a very religious town and church bells and fireworks can be heard throughout the day, even in the morning, but this adds to its charm and is hard to avoid wherever you stay!

 With literature, painting and hand crafts flourishing in Guanajuato throughout the centuries there is plenty to be discovered on this experience which focuses on the creative side of this charming colonial town.

 Mexico has recently begun gaining recognition for its delicious wines and in recent years has won a number of awards; visit two fantastic vineyards close to San Miguel de Allende and learn about the processes before sampling the final product.

 Relax and soothe your aching muscles with a visit to Escondido Place Natural Hot Springs, a short distance from San Miguel de Allende.
 Soak in the lily-filled pools and let your troubles slip away to the sound of cascading waterfalls.

 Mineral de Pozos

-Explore Mineral de Pozos, a mining center and one of few Mexican 'Magic Towns'.
-Almost a ghost town, this eerie experience provides a glimpse into authentic Mexico with mysterious ruins and artifacts still to be seen from its days as a thriving community.
+Explore Mineral de Pozos, a mining centre and one of few Mexican 'Magic Towns'.
+Almost a ghost town, this eerie experience provides a glimpse into authentic Mexico with mysterious ruins and artefacts still to be seen from its days as a thriving community.

 Private Artisans' Studio Tour - San Miguel de Allende